libpfasst/LibPFASST/docs/source/tutorial.rst

     end do

 The abstract type defining a level must be extended with spatial restriction and interpolation operators (in this example, these are the identity operators).
-This is done in the file ``src/level.f90``.
+This is done in the file `src/level.f90`.
 Next, the encapsulation of the data type must be specified by assigning its factory.
-In this example, the data type 'ndarray' provided by LibPFASST and corresponding to an N-dimensional array is used.
+In this example, the data type ``ndarray`` provided by LibPFASST and corresponding to an N-dimensional array is used.
 In the next Tutorial, a local encapsulation will be demonstrated.
 Third, the abstract sweeper type must be extended and assigned to the level.
-This is done in the file ``src/sweeper.f90`` discussed below.
+This is done in the file `src/sweeper.f90` discussed below.
 Finally, the level type carries a one-dimensional integer array to carry information about the size of the data.
 This array must be set, and here the size is simply a one-dimensional array of length 1.

 The local sweeper type needs to define functions to evaluate each term in the IMEX splitting and a routine to solve an implicit equation equivalent to a backward-Euler step.
-These routines are in ``src/sweeper.f90`` and are called ``f_eval`` and ``f_comp``.
+These routines are in `src/sweeper.f90` and are called ``f_eval`` and ``f_comp``.

 After the levels are assigned, the rest of the PFASST structure can is made by calling